Redistricting in North Carolina: Common Cause v. Lewis (2019)

 On September 3, 2019, the 3-judge panel (2 Democrat, 1 Republican) of the Wake County Superior Court unanimously struck down North Carolina's current legislative map as unconstitutional, without referring to federal law.
 Instead, the Court ruled that the map violated the state constitution's guarantees of free elections, equal protection, freedom of speech and freedom of assembly.
 The decision also cited the Hofeller files as evidence of the goal of the Republican Party to maximize the number of Republican seats in the General Assembly.
 The Superior Court gave the North Carolina General Assembly two weeks to draw up a new map prior to the 2020 election.
-The Senate President pro tempore Philip E. Berger announced that the Republican caucus would comply with the ruling and would not appeal to the North Carolina Supreme Court.
+The Senate President pro tempore Phil Berger announced that the Republican caucus would comply with the ruling and would not appeal to the North Carolina Supreme Court.

-2020-present
+2020–present

 In 2020, the North Carolina State House of Representatives was tasked with redrawing district lines due to new census data.
 The census data was delayed due to COVID-19 complications.
 On November 5, the NC house voted on the maps and passed house map CBK-3, going from 13 districts to 14.

 On December 7, the North Carolina Supreme Court halted candidate filing due to pending lawsuits.
 On January 7, a panel of 3 judges ruled that maps were constitutional after a 3-day trial.